Seiun Sky: 1998: three-year old season

-After the summer break, with the Kikka Sho in mind, the horse started the autumn off with the Kyoto Daishoten, rather than the Kyoto Shimbun Hai which was a step race for that race.
+After the summer break, with the Kikuka Sho in mind, the horse started the autumn off with the Kyoto Daishoten, rather than the Kyoto Shimbun Hai which was a step race for that race.
 As the Kyoto Daishoten was a graded race that allowed older horses to participate in the race, Seiun Sky was only 4th most favored to win, with the horse facing off older horses such as Mejiro Bright, Stay Gold, and Silk Justice.
 In that race, Seiun Sky took the lead and became the front-runner, with the horse having a 20-length lead at one point.
 The rest of the pack closed in on the horse, however, as the horse had slowed down midway, and was caught up around the final 600m point, but held on to the lead before once again widening the gap on the final stretch, holding on to the lead to the end.

-Following the victory, the horse was entered in to the Kikka Sho, where he was the 2nd most favored to win behind Special Week.
+Following the victory, the horse was entered in to the Kikuka Sho, where he was the 2nd most favored to win behind Special Week.
 Seiun Sky took the lead at the start, and while the horse did not run with as large of a lead as he did in the Kyoto Daishoten, he still held a 7 to 8 length lead, before slowing down briefly midway through.
-The horse then sped up in the latter part of the race and held on to the lead to the end, beating Special Week by 3-and-a-half length gap and becoming the first Kikka Sho race since Haku Kuruma won in 1959 where the frontrunner won the race.
+The horse then sped up in the latter part of the race and held on to the lead to the end, beating Special Week by 3-and-a-half length gap and becoming the first Kikuka Sho race since Haku Kuruma won in 1959 where the frontrunner won the race.

 After clinching two of the Triple Crowns, the horse was entered in to the Arima Kinen to finish the season off, where he finished fourth behind Grass Wonder in spite of being the most favored to win.